incureforce/config-data-server/README.md

 ### DATA

-The Path for all data operations can be a navigation in side the JSON object itself.
+The Path for all data operations can be a navigation inside the JSON object itself.

 E.g.